Agriculture

 Table of Contents

 Polyhouse farming is a type of greenhouse farming, which was introduced in the early 1980s.
-In polyhouse farming, crops are grown in a controlled climatic conditions and farmers can easily manage temperature and humidity as per the crop’s requirement.
-In India, it is widely known technology because of its affordability factor.
-Polyhouse is of utmost importance because it protects plant from extreme weather conditions like sunlight exposure, winds etc. and helps them to grow efficiently.
-It is also better than open farming as the crop results is more reliable in this type of farming.
+In polyhouse farming, crops are grown in controlled climatic conditions, and farmers can easily manage temperature and humidity as per the crop’s requirements.
+In India, it is widely known because of its affordability factor.
+Polyhouse helps protect plants from extreme weather conditions like sunlight exposure, wind, etc. It is also better than open farming, as the crop results are more reliable in this type of farming.

-Polyhouses are mainly divided into three broad categories based on environmental control system, shape and technology.
-Let’s have a look on each type of polyhouses below.
+Polyhouses are mainly grouped into three categories: by environmental control system, shape, and technology.
+Let's look at each type below.

 • Naturally ventilated polyhouse